FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Kazimierowski, Kazimier, Kazimer, Kamarowski, Kamarowsky, Kazamierowsky, Kaimerski, Kazimersky, Kazimerovski, Kazimierovsky, Kazimierovsky, Casimir and many more.

 This web page shows only a small excerpt of our Kaczmarczyk research.
-Another 254 words (18 lines of text) covering the years 1310, 1458, 1484, and 1650 are included under the topic Early Kaczmarczyk History in all our PDF Extended History products.
+Another 254 words (18 lines of text) covering the years 1310, 1458, 1484, and 1650 are included under the topic Early Kaczmarczyk History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Kaczmarczyk Notables in all our PDF Extended History products.
+More information is included under the topic Early Kaczmarczyk Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Moses Kasminsky, who arrived in New York, NY, in 1862; Anton Kazimierowski and Catherine Kazimierowski, who arrived in New York, NY in 1867 en route to Texas.